 Next, compare the costs associated with each option.

 - What is the payment schedule?

-- What financial aid, grants, or scholarships are available?
+- What financial aid, scholarships for adults, or grants for going back to school are available?

 - Are there any incentives for adult learners?

 Be sure to find out how long it will take to earn your degree.